 MASTER OF DIVINITY

-The Master of Divinity (M.Div.) degree at AGTS is a leading edge program designed to enable
+Offered as a residential, hybrid, or online prorgram, the Master of Divinity (M.Div.) degree at AGTS is a leading edge program designed to enable:

 - A deep grasp of God’s mission in the world and its development throughout history to the present